ericsu14/AGCraft/README.md

 # AGCraft
- Source files for the plugins used for our Christian Minecraft server.
+ Source files for the plugins used for a Minecraft server I am running for AGO's very own pi chapter!